 Smaller Storage Solutions

 Stackable Drawer Systems

-Also, reasonably sized locking drawer systems are my thing so if you have a little bit of space, on not a tonne, I recommend one or two of them to help keep your extraneous makeup kit stored away and organized.
+I love a good stacking drawer system for makeup kit storage, so if you have a little bit of space, or not a lot of space, I recommend one or two of them to help keep your extraneous makeup kit stored away and organized.